muhdfdeen/Junction/README.md

 # Junction

-A lightweight Minecraft plugin that automatically assigns Bedrock Edition players to a permission group using Floodgate and LuckPerms.
-Vault support is planned.
+A lightweight Minecraft plugin that automatically assigns Bedrock Edition players to a permission group using Floodgate with LuckPerms or Vault support.

 ## Configuration